rockstat/bootstrap/README.md

 ## Configuration details

+Create configuration for your hosts group `groupvars/private.yml` You can override configuration by specifing alternative values.

 ### IPv6

+By default setup tool disabling IPv6 support.
-By default disabled.
-To enable set `disable_ipv6` to `no` at you custom config
+To prevent set `disable_ipv6` to `no` at you custom config.

 ## Extending bootstrap configuration

 ### Anaconda/Jupyter additional packages

-Create configuration for your hosts group `groupvars/private.yml` and describe which packages you want to install when images rebuilds during upgrade process.

 ```yaml
 ---